 Jameson Cunningham is Congressional Affairs and Communications Director, where he leads the Commission’s outreach to Congress, the press, and the public.
-For 12 years, he has served in legislative and public affairs positions on Capitol Hill and in the private sector.
+For more than a decade, he has served in legislative and public affairs positions on Capitol Hill and in the private sector.

 In Congress, he led the communications efforts of two Members of Congress serving in House leadership and on key congressional bodies focused on U.S. national security, human rights, and China, including the Congressional-Executive Commission on China, the Commission on Security and Cooperation in Europe (Helsinki Commission), and the Tom Lantos Human Rights Commission.